ahmet-sa/WEB-CASE-STUDY-FINANCE/README.md

 # Set up
 # please first if not have nodejs please dowload and set up nodejs

-you can run in terminal
+if you are not in folder you can run in terminal
 #  cd .\WEB-CASE-STUDY-FINANCE\
-to inside
+to inside folder then
 # npm install vite --save-dev --force